webauthz/handbook/README.md

 Before an application can request access to a resource, it must first register with the authorization server.

+The request MUST include a `client_name` to label the client.
+The value of `client_name` is arbitrary and does not need to be unique.
+It SHOULD identify the client application's software name and version, and possibly the name and version of its Webauthz library.

 If the Register Client URI scheme is `https`, the application sends an HTTPS POST request.
 An example of a Webauthz Registration URI is "https://resource.example.com/webauthz/register".